 As Americans, we’ve become accustomed to quick fixes.
 In his latest “From the Chapel” post,…

-From the Chapel — June 17: Laying it bare
+From the Chapel — June 22: What might have been

 “From the Chapel” is a series of short, daily reflections on life and faith in a time of uncertainty.
 As people across the world cope with the effects of the coronavirus — including the social isolation necessary to combat its spread — these reflections remind us of the hope that lies at the heart of the Gospel.